 Breakfast!
 Head to Cafebar martina for the biggest toastada you ever ate in your entire life!

-Cuenca actually has a beach, yes it’s a fake beach, but its still a beach.
-It costs around 2 euros and is owned by the council, there are some nice sun loungers, a swimming pool, a bar restaurant and its a little more comfortable than just sitting by the river.
-I would recommend if you don’t feel like being too much into the nature and want to be a little more relaxed.
+Cuenca actually has a “beach“, yes it’s a fake beach, but its still a beach, located on the riverside.
+It costs around 2 euros to go inside and is owned by the council, there are some nice sun loungers, a swimming pool, a bar restaurant and sand!
+I would recommend going there if you don’t fancy sitting on the rocks by the river and want to be somewhere more comfortable.

-There is an old tunel, Tunel de Alfonso VIII which goes through the small waterfall of the river, right to the other side of the town, maybe a little creepy but there are guided tours or you could just wing it and go alone (bring a torch and I hope you aren’t scared of bugs)
+There is an old tunel, Tunel de Alfonso VIII which starts right under the small river waterfall if you follow it you end up on the other side of town.
+I thought it was maybe a little creepy but there are guided tours in the tunnel or go it alone (bring a torch and I hope you aren’t scared of bugs).

 What to do During the Night